 EA Dojo Is Also a Really Good Flashcard Tool

-Everyone knows EA Dojo has 4,006 multiple-choice practice questions.
-But it also works as a straight-up flashcard deck — and sometimes that's exactly what you need.
+Everyone knows EA Dojo has source-gated multiple-choice practice questions.
+But it also works as a straight-up flashcard deck.
+And sometimes that's exactly what you need.

 Why Plain Flashcards Beat MCQs (Sometimes)